trishume/ddbus/Readme.md

 ## Type Marshaling

 `ddbus` includes fancy templated methods for marshaling D types in and out of DBus messages.
-All DBus-compatible basic types work (except dbus path objects and file descriptors).
+All DBus-compatible basic types work (except file descriptors).
 Any forward range can be marshalled in as DBus array of that type but arrays must be taken out as dynamic arrays.
 Structures are mapped to `Tuple` from `std.typecons`.